shaylarihosain/Scripps-College-Journal/README.md

 - **Injects more convenient custom Adobe InDesign interface layout tailored to magazine design**

-- **Rapidly and easily places writing pieces, like short stories and poems, into your design, properly formatted**
+- **Rapidly and easily places writing pieces, like short stories and poems, into your design completely formatted**
      - Dragging a Word document onto the SCJ Dock icon will place the written piece onto the active page of the magazine’s InDesign document.
      - It will automatically select the right text box, typeset the text correctly — including font, type size, leading, and formatting — in the SCJ style, and reflow the text onto multiple pages if the text boxes are linked.
      - No more opening Word and manually copying & pasting text from documents repeatedly, fussing with strange formatting, and manually applying paragraph styles.
 It’s all automatic, quick, and convenient.